-In a trade which stuns the baseball world, the Dodgers obtain Ducky Medwick and pitcher Curt Davis from the Cardinals for outfielder Ernie Koy, pitcher Carl Doyle, two minor leaguers and $125,000.
-The deal signals the emergence of Brooklyn as a serious contender.
+In a trade which stuns the baseball world, the Dodgers obtain Ducky Medwick and pitcher Curt Davis from the Cardinals for outfielder Ernie Koy, pitcher Carl Doyle, two minor leaguers, and $125,000.
+The deal to acquire the 1937 Triple Crown winner, which is engineered by GM Larry MacPhail, signals the emergence of Brooklyn as a serious contender.

 The Braves break up the Waners' brother act, sending Lloyd, known as 'Little Poison', to the Reds for pitcher Johnny Hutchings.
 'Big Poison' Paul, the older sibling, will stay in Boston.